DevExpress/devextreme-demos/JSDemos/Demos/Popup/Scrolling/description.md

 When you click the first **Show Popup** button, the Popup with a native scrollbar appears.
 The component always displays a native scrollbar when Popup content's height is greater than Popup height.

 A click on the second **Show Popup** button also displays a Popup with a scrollbar, but this scrollbar belongs to the [ScrollView](/Documentation/ApiReference/UI_Components/dxScrollView/) component.
-This implementation is more flexible: you can, for example, enable [right-to-left representation](/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#rtlEnabled) or scroll the content to a [specific position](/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollTotargetLocation).
-To learn all the options available, refer to the [ScrollView API section](/Documentation/ApiReference/UI_Components/dxScrollView/).
+This implementation is more flexible.
+For example, you can enable [right-to-left representation](/Documentation/ApiReference/UI_Components/dxScrollView/Configuration/#rtlEnabled) or scroll the content to a [specific position](/Documentation/ApiReference/UI_Components/dxScrollView/Methods/#scrollTotargetLocation).
+To learn about all available options, refer to the [ScrollView API section](/Documentation/ApiReference/UI_Components/dxScrollView/).

 To implement the second solution, follow the steps below: